Anonymous-repo-4-submission/FLaSC/README.md

-# All-Shot Class Incremental Learning Across DataRegimes: From Low-Shot to High-Shot Scenarios
+# All-Shot Class Incremental Learning Across Data Regimes: From Low-Shot to High-Shot Scenarios

+This repository contains the official implementation of the paper:

+**"All-Shot Class Incremental Learning Across Data Regimes: From Low-Shot to High-Shot Scenarios"**

 ### Create Environment